to give, contact:

 "Thank you for starting this great initiative.
 I must admit that a similar fund helped me to travel to San Diego in 2003 to participate and present my research at the ESRI user conference.
 To attend the ESRI user conference was a great experience and also helped me land a job with an NGO [non-governmental organization] and subsequently with the UN.
 I am very happy to contribute to this effort and hope that others will do so."

 UN Office for the Coordination of Humanitarian Affairs

 We need to ensure the excellence and competitiveness of the MGIS program by attracting bright, goal-oriented students who will become future leaders in the GIS profession.
 More specifically, your funds can help to support the professional development of our current MGIS students in a number of ways.
 For example, our Solar Dream Team of MGIS students (led by faculty adviser Len Kne) won the top prize in ESRI's Climate Resilience App Challenge; student funding allowed the majority of team members to attend the 2014 ESRI User Conference to accept the First Place Award and $10,000 prize.
-The annual fund has also helped students to participate in the ESRI Student Conference Assistantship Program and the Minnesota GIS/LIS Consortium.
+The annual fund has also helped students to participate in the ESRI Student Conference Assistantship and Internship programs, the North American Cartographic Information Society meeting, the UCGIS Symposium, and the Minnesota GIS/LIS Consortium annual conference.
+Additionally, funds have supported student research at the Jet Propulsion Lab in Pasadena, CA and at the Kathmandu Living Labs in Nepal.
 Your contributions help to ensure that future students can participate in important professional development activities such as these.